gluster/gluster-kubernetes/docs/design/gluster-block-provisioning.md

 # Gluster-Block Provisioning End-To-End Design

+This design is the result of the work of several people, most notably Humble Devassy Chirammal (@humblec), who started an ealier draft and gave many of the original ideas, but also Steve Watt (@wattsteve),
+Vijay Bellur (@vbellur),
+Pranith Kumar Karampuri (@pranithk), and Prasanna Kumar Kalever (@pkalever).

 ## Motivation

 While GlusterFS volumes can be used for RWO as well as RWX (and ROX) volumes,